How To Lose One Pound a Week

 Keep Tinkering

-I doubt very much that the one week you spent determining your baseline was perfectly accurate so don't get too carried away with your week 2 weight loss results, or lack thereof.
-Once your first week is over it's time to reassess your baseline and make any necessary adjustments.
+It is doubtful that the one week you spent determining your baseline was perfectly accurate, so don't get too carried away with your week 2 weight loss results, or lack thereof.
+Once the week is over it's time to reassess your baseline and make any necessary adjustments.
 Only do this if you tracked your calories well. if you didn't, repeat the week at your prior target and document your calories better this time.

 If you did track well it is time to assess.
 This is only something to be done after the first week or two.
 After that you should not change your target very frequently.

 Did you lose five pounds?
-That may be OK in the first week but it's not a healthy way to lose weight for a longer term.
+That may be OK in the first week, since many people drop water weight when changing to a healthier diet, but it's not a healthy way to lose weight for a longer term.
 It may be time to scale back your target a bit by increasing it by 500 calories each week until you lose only one pound a week.
 Losing weight slow and steady will win the race.

 Did you gain a pound?
 It looks like you may have the wrong baseline and target.
 Reduce your target by 500 calories and track for another week to see if that makes a difference.